 Rebecca Pickering – Commissioner

-Ms Pickering has extensive experience in the energy and infrastructure industries having held senior executive roles at Energex and Origin Energy.
-Ms Pickering is currently a Director of Planning, Communications and Stakeholder Relations for the Australian Rail Track Corporation.
+Rebecca Pickering has extensive experience in the energy and infrastructure industries having held senior executive roles at Energex and Origin Energy.
+She is currently the Interim Chief Executive Officer of the Australian Rail Track Corporation.

-During her time at Origin Energy, Ms Pickering worked on the regulatory framework for the coal seam gas industry, ran gas field operations and led the environment, community and land access development phases for the first 1,000 wells of the Australia Pacific LNG project.
+During her time at Origin Energy, Rebecca worked on the regulatory framework for the coal seam gas industry, ran gas field operations and led the environment, community and land access development phases for the first 1,000 wells of the Australia Pacific LNG project.